-Our consolidated group includes approximately 300 entities, including companies, branches, funds, trusts and partnerships operating across the globe.
+Our consolidated group includes approximately 450 entities, including companies, branches, funds, trusts, and partnerships operating across the globe.

-We have operations in the UK, US, Bermuda, Germany, Hong Kong, Ireland, Italy, Japan, Jersey, Luxembourg, the Netherlands, Australia, Sweden and China.
+We have corporate offices in the UK, US, Bermuda, Hong Kong, Ireland, Japan and China, together with branches in a number of European territories.
 Our global investing footprint covers most of the world.

-Our group's asset management, insurance and savings activities can be complex and involve significant transactional volumes and values as well as cross-border transactions.
+Our group's asset management, insurance and savings activities can be complex and involve significant transactional volumes and values as well as crossborder transactions.
 Where we suffer and pay tax reflects the reality of the global nature of our business.